paulchyz/OCI_Streaming_Pipeline/README.md

 	```
 	fn list apps
 	```
 15. Copy and paste, but do not yet execute, the following command into Cloud Shell.
-Add the string unique to your deployment to the prefix `streaming_fnc`, then run the command.
+Replace `UNIQUESTRING` with the string unique to your deployment, then run the command.
 This will generate boilerplate code for your Function.
 You will customize this code with logic provided later in this lab.
 	```
-	fn init --runtime python streaming_fnc
+	fn init --runtime python streaming_fnc_UNIQUESTRING
 	```
-16. Switch into the generated directory, adding string unique to your deployment to the prefix `streaming_fnc` included in the command below.
+16. Switch into the generated directory, replacing `UNIQUESTRING` with the string unique to your deployment in the command below.
 	```
-	cd streaming_fnc
+	cd streaming_fnc_UNIQUESTRING
 	```
 17. Copy the contents of [func.py](./modules/functions/func.py) from this repository to your clipboard.
 You will replace boilerplate code with this custom logic using the `vi` text editor and associated `vi`-related commands.
 	\